sakav1111/sakav1111.github.io/_posts/2024-01-29-Spring Boot Batch Guide, Example with CSV To Database.md

 Batch processing is a processing mode which involves execution of series of automated complex jobs without user interaction.
 A batch process handles bulk data and runs for a long time.

 Spring Batch applications support −
-•	Automatic retry after failure.
+-  Automatic retry after failure.
-•	Tracking status and statistics during the batch execution and after completing the batch processing.
+-  Tracking status and statistics during the batch execution and after completing the batch processing.
-•	To run concurrent jobs.
+-  To run concurrent jobs.
-•	Services such as logging, resource management, skip, and restarting the processing.
+-  Services such as logging, resource management, skip, and restarting the processing.

-Example: Import Users via Excel
-Components of Spring Batch
+## Components of Spring Batch

 **1.Job**
 In a Spring Batch application, a job is the batch process that is to be executed.
 It runs from start to finish without interruption.
 This job is further divided into steps (or a job contains steps).